xinwenfu/VChat_LTER/README.md

 	* ```<SPIKE-Script>```: Script to run through the interpreter.
 	* ```<SKIPVAR>```: Skip to the n'th **s_string_variable**, 0 -> (S - 1) where S is the number of variable blocks.
 	* ```<SKIPSTR>```: Skip to the n'th element in the array that is **s_string_variable**, they internally are an array of strings used to fuzz the target.
-5. Observe the results on VChat's terminal output. <!--Need to start here! -->
+5. Observe the results on VChat's terminal output.

 	<img src="Images/I4.png" width=600>